suadsuljovic/learn-react-by-projects/project-building-steps/README.md

 The things mentioned above are not the only things that you should think about.
 These are only some of the things that experienced programmers think about on daily bases when starting a new project.

-**So the main purpose of this document is to define important steps that you should think about when building react projects.**
+1. **The main purpose of this document is to define important steps that you should think about when building react projects.**

-**The second purpose is to identify the steps you are not familiar with and learn why are they important.**
+2. **Identify the steps you are not familiar with and learn why are they important.**

-**The third one is to also identify ways for yourself to become a better programmer.**
+3. **Identify ways for yourself to become a better programmer.**

 ## Pick your poison